brenns10/brennan.io/resume.md

 * Self taught PHP and SQL to build secure upload and download system.
 * Researched, selected, and implemented commercial grade solutions for file sharing and email systems.
-* Manage file sharing, email, and provide support to employees.
+* Managed file sharing, email, and provided support to employees.

-### LECO
-*Software Development Intern, May 2013 - August 2013*

-* Applied knowledge of C++, graph traversal algorithms, and parallel computing to develop a feature in production code for the main software product.
-* Gained experience writing GPU-accelerated programs in Microsoft C++ AMP.
-* Developed Windows Installers for the company's main products.
-* Wrote Python build scripts.

 <hr>